robertgoodwin00/chatscript-stuff/README.md

 Just sharing some code I use in Chatscript.
-More to come...